simeononsecurity/simeononsecurity.ch/content/articles/unleash-potential-azure-students-free-software/index.en.md

 **Microsoft Azure for Students** is a *golden opportunity for students passionate about technology and development*.
 The program not only provides access to *Microsoft's powerful cloud platform* but also grants *free licenses* for **Windows Server**, **Windows 10**, **Windows 11** desktop, **Visual Studio**, and more.

 By participating in the **Azure for Students** program, you can gain *valuable hands-on experience*, *learn new skills*, and *build exciting projects* without worrying about the associated costs.
-So, if you are a student and haven't explored **Azure for Students** yet, *it's time to take advantage of this incredible resource and unleash your potential as a developer*!
+So, if you're a student and haven't explored **Azure for Students** yet, *it's time to take advantage of this incredible resource and unleash your potential as a developer*!

 ______